-For most parts of North America spring is the best time to plant new apple trees and other fruit trees.
+For most parts of North America spring is the best time to plant new apple trees.
 The exact month for planting depends on where you live and our spring shipping dates give a rough indication of the best time in your state.

-In warmer zones (7 and above) such as southern California, areas of the Pacific North West, and some of the southern states, it is also possible, to plant in the Fall - usually mid-November.
-However fall planting is only advisable if minimum winter temperatures are not likely to be much below freezing.
-If in doubt, spring planting is always safer.
-While there is some benefit to planting pot-grown fruit trees in early fall, our trees are all supplied bare-root so there is no great advantage of planting in the fall, even in warmer zones.
+In warmer zones (7 and above) such as southern California, areas of the Pacific North West, and some of the southern states, it is also possible, and often preferable, to plant in the Fall - usually November.
+However Fall planting is only advisable if minimum winter temperatures are not likely to be much below freezing.
+If in doubt, spring planting is safer.

 Customers sometimes ask about planting in spring after the last frost dates.
-Frost dates are not particularly relevant when it comes to planting fruit trees, the state of the ground is more important - if it is frozen solid then you can't plant, but as soon as it starts to thaw you can start planting.
+Frost dates are irrelevant when it comes to planting fruit trees, and indeed if you wait for the last frost date in your area it will be far too late to plant a fruit tree.
+The only thing that matters is the state of the ground - if it is frozen solid then you can't plant, but as soon as it starts to thaw it is time to plant.

 While late fall and early spring are the best times to plant, they are not the best times to order apple trees.
 Fruit trees are produced on an annual cycle and harvested in late fall.
 This means the best time to order is over the summer, even if you won't be planting the trees until the following spring.
 Customers that order over the summer have the best choice of varieties and sizes.
 We usually still have good availability over the winter, but the sooner you order the better.
 Note that we don't ask for payment for summer orders until nearer the time of shipping.